About Us

 Kimberly Birch Gill is a practitioner of critical environmental education, social engagement artist, and mama.

-She brings 20+ years guiding children and their communities to co-create participatory research and liberatory learning commons, including with the United Nations, Sustainability Education Policy Network, and various grassroots organizations.
+She brings over 20 years guiding children and their communities to co-create participatory research and liberatory learning commons, including with the United Nations, Sustainability Education Policy Network, and various grassroots organizations.

 Rooted in the relational practice of old growth forests, where knowledge moves through mycorrhizal networks, symbiotic exchange, and the slow intelligence of place, Kimberly specializes in weaving knowledge systems to support collaboration between humans and the more-than-human world towards children's and planetary liberation.